 The way an office is designed has a direct impact on the work environment and culture that presides in an office, and important factors like motivation and productivity are dependent on the layout and design of a workspace.
-When talking about office design, most articles focus on a standard sized office that may have multiple rooms for various purposes.
+When talking about office interior design, most articles focus on a standard sized office that may have multiple rooms for various purposes.
 However, if you have a smaller office, it might be difficult to adapt to these strategies while still maintaining a decent office setup.
-In this article, we offer practical and creative ways you can maximize your office space without compromising on the most important aspects of a good work environment.
+In this article, we offer practical and creative ways suggested by top interior fit-outs in Dubai.
+This will help you maximize your office space without compromising on the most important aspects of a good work environment.

 This is one of the easiest steps you can take to maximize your office space.
 Any office that has bad lighting is bound to feel cramped and stuffy.
 Letting in natural light wherever possible has shown positive effects in increasing employee motivation.
 Try placing desks in an area that makes the best use of sunshine while keeping the space bright and productive.
 When natural lighting is not possible, install bright lights and ambient lights like LEDs to elevate your office space.
 Avoid adding floor lamps since they may take up floor space, and instead opt for ceiling or desk lighting to maximize space while letting in as much light as possible.